zorazeng/learn-en/docs/Robit_Case_01.md

 ---

 - Get to know ultrasonic wave and how to use it to measure distance.
-- Use Robit to control the ultrasonic module on mBot to achieve distance measurement.
+- Achieve distance measurement with the ultrasonic module on mBot(controlled by robit).

 ## Material Needed